vacuumlabs/cryptofund-utilities/README.md

 Bob            15000     10818.7
 ```

-Note: such commands produces reports to the actual date.
-If you want anytime else:
+Note: these commands print reports for the current date.
+For any other date, you can include it as a parameter:

 ```
 python owner_report.py --date=2018-01-01
 python composition_summary.py --date=2018-01-01
 ```

-Finally, Alice and Bob can send all investors daily report:
+Finally, Alice and Bob can send a daily report to all investors:

 ```
 python inform_slack.py